 One 4 litre container, I love the look of a glass or ceramic container filled with pickles in my fridge!

 **Best done on a mandolin; a food processor usually doesn’t have such a thick setting, but I’ve done them thinner on my processor when I was in a hurry.
 I have also used mini hothouse cucumbers with good success when fresh field cucumbers aren’t available

-- Bring brine to a boil.
-In the bottom of 4 litre container, put sliced onion, garlic cloves, dill and fill container with sliced cucumbers, pressing down firmly to get as many cucumbers into the jar as possible.
+- Bring brine to a boil by mixing vinegar, sugar, water and salt in a large pot.
+In the bottom of 4 litre container, put sliced onion, garlic cloves, dill, mustard seed and celery seed and fill the container with sliced cucumbers, pressing down firmly to get as many cucumbers into the jar as possible.